shka/STRTprep/doc/result.md

 2. You can find the normalized expression levels in your genes of interest, and draw the figure by any your favorite tool, for example R or Microsoft Excel.
 3. You can apply the other statistics using the other third-party tools with the raw read counts or the normalized expression levels (and we are grateful if you could provide the analysis code!).

 Also, there are several heatmaps `out/byGene/plugin_heatmap_*.pdf` automatically (where `*` is the test number given in `src/samples.csv`) if there are significantly regulated genes.
-The pipeline selects significantly regulated genes automatically by both of `qvalue` and `fluctuation` thresholds given in `conf.yaml`.
+The pipeline selects significantly regulated genes automatically by both of `qvalue` and `fluctuation` thresholds given in `src/conf.yaml`.

-> The figure file name might be `out/byGene/fig_heatmap_diffexp*.pdf` if processed by version 2-beta.

 ### `out/byGene/diffexp.xls`